C-C-Minetest-Server/babelfish_redo/README.md

 * Guessing preferred language from the player's client language code
 * Allow specifying source language in translations
 * Translate into multiple languages at once
+* Automatically translate into the player's preferred language
 * Handles [Beerchat](https://content.luanti.org/packages/mt-mods/beerchat/) properly
 * Shipped with [Lingva Translate](https://github.com/thedaviddelta/lingva-translate) support (Yandex Translate port will be avaliable soon)
 * Register new translation engine with new mods instead of adding files into the core mod